BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 - But now since  $P_R [X, C] -> H[X, C]$, we have $H[X\*, C]$ as well
 - Using the symbolic simulation invariant, since $H[X\*, C]$ and $R[X\*, C, T]$ are true, then $s(C, T)$ is true
 - Since this did not rely on the values of $C, T$, then we have that $forall C forall T (P[T, C] -> s(C, T))$ is true

+==== Alternative Checking by Reversing the Indexing Another way to do the check is to take the image of the residual under the indexing relation, i.e. $im(H, R)[C,T]$.
+This will symbolically represent all the cases for which we know the property will hold.

+$ C, T in im(H, R) &=> exists X (H[X, C] and R[X, C, T]) \
+                   &=> H[X\*, C] and R[X\*, C, T] "for some" X\* \
+                   &=> s(C, T) "by symbolic simulation invariant" $

+We can then check that $P -> im(H,R) equiv True$.
+If so then the property is true.
+On some circuits and indexing relations, this method can avoid weak disagreements compared to the above method.
+This is particularly true if some cases in $P$ are indexed by multiple $X, C$.
+However, if the number of indexing variables is much less than the number of target variables, this method can be result in large BDDs that may be infeasible to compute.

 === Negative Output Constraints
 We can set up an analagous invariant for the `lowexpr` values in the symbolic simulation.
 We will then be able to prove that if $L$ is the lowexpr of $s(C, T)$, then $(L[X, C] and R[X, C, T] -> not s(C, T))$.